ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - Two possibilities exist: Either we are alone in the Universe or we are not.
 Both are equally terrifying.<br>―Arthur C. Clarke

+- In many ways, it’s easier to start a hard company than an easy company.<br>―Sam Altman

+- Before you embark on a journey of revenge, dig two graves.<br>―Lillet Walters

+- Clarity of thought precedes clarity of language.<br>―Ali Rowghani